-Marienplatz is the main square in Munich.
-I immediately loved Marienplatz’s vibrant energy derived from the shopping and restaurants lining its perimeter, plus the historic buildings that stately stood in the square.
-If short on time when visiting Munich, make time to see Marienplatz and focus on these four aspects of it: New Town Hall, Old Town Hall, the Column of St. Mary and – my favorite part – the Glockenspiel, a clock tower that houses motorized figurines and which I included a video of below.
+Even if short on time when visiting Munich, I recommend making time to see Marienplatz and focus on these four aspects of it: New Town Hall, Old Town Hall, the Column of St. Mary and – my favorite part – the Marienplatz clock called the Glockenspiel, which houses motorized figurines and which I included a video of below.

-Right at 12 p.m. the Glockenspiel fun started and intricately painted and detailed figures began to circle around inside the tower.
+Right at 12 p.m. the Marienplatz Glockenspiel fun began as the Glockenspiel’s intricately painted and detailed figures began to circle around inside the tower.

 Here’s a video I took of the Glockenspiel, too, which showcases what the performance is like.

-Don’t forget to wait at the end to see the bird — the Glockenspiel transforms into a very elaborate cuckoo clock at the end of the performance.
+Don’t forget to wait until the Glockenspiel clock performance ends so you can see the bird — the Glockenspiel transforms into a very elaborate cuckoo clock at the end of the performance.

 Built in the late 1400s, Old Town Hall stands tall in Marienplatz.
 Though the outside isn’t overly impressive compared to some of the buildings around it, Old Town Hall is still a pretty, white-washed building with its own little tower capped in orange.

 The 180-foot tower can also be visited for great views of the city of Munich.
 The tower also has historical importance as it was built prior to the rest of the town hall and was originally part of fortifications built to protect Munich.

 The Column of St. Mary in Marienplatz Square